 - PhD, University of Alberta

-Cliff is a Tsimshian (Kitsumkalum/Kitselas) and Nuu-chah-nulth (Ahousaht) scholar who researches Indigenous governance, community development and political economy.
-His doctoral research focuses on the political economy of the Ahousaht on the west coast of Vancouver Island, in both historical and contemporary contexts.
+Cliff is a Tsimshian (Kitsumkalum/Kitselas) and Nuu-chah-nulth (Ahousaht) scholar who researches and teaches Indigenous governance, political economy and resource management.
+His doctoral research focused on the political economy of the Ahousaht on the west coast of Vancouver Island, in both historical and contemporary contexts.
 He is interested in how Indigenous communities navigate/adopt/resist mainstream capitalism while working to sustain their unique cultural identities, practices and worldviews.
-Cliff is particularly interested in how Indigenous communities and leaders continue to assert agency within the confines of settler colonial politics and economics.
-His postdoctoral research will look at Indigenous community development policy and the revival of traditional economic practices as well as the exploration of new practices rooted in traditional Indigenous principles and values.
+Cliff is particularly interested in how Indigenous communities and leaders continue to assert agency within the confines of settler colonial politics and economies.
+He is also interested in the revival of traditional economic practices as well as the exploration of new practices rooted in traditional Indigenous principles and values.
 His current research looks at decision-making in Indigenous communities and a number of resource sectors, including energy, fisheries, forestry, and mining.